AppTapp/Installer-3/README.md

 ### Building

+Linux:
 Your going to need a toolchain (arm-apple-darwin) capable of build binaries for the arm-apple-darwin platform.
 You can obtain this here http://whitera1n.com/lti/ follow the instructions carefully, you may do this in a chroot on modern systems.
 You will also need to compile https://github.com/tpoechtrager/cctools-port for your host in order to obtain install_name_tool.
 You may just compile and install that one binary if you want.
 This program also comes with odcctools compiled but not installed with the odcctools from LTI.
 Now unzip the headers.zip to /usr/local/arm-apple-darwin/include/
 After all this enter the Installer directory and type make.
 Profit!!!

+Mac OS X:
+Install LTI v2.0 or newer from http://whitera1n.com/lti on a PPC or Intel Mac OS X 10.4 Tiger Mac.
+Then cd into the Installer directory & execute make.

 ### Credit